 One of the most exciting things about growing succulents is the amazing range of forms and colours available.
-Buying from a specialist supplier will give you the widest choice.
+Buying from a specialist supplier will give you the widest choice, which you can display on a sunny windowsill, greenhouse bench or conservatory.

 Protect in winter

-Ideally, move pots into a greenhouse or conservatory in winter.
+Most succulents are tender and need moving indoors for winter.
+Ideally, move pots into a greenhouse or conservatory.
 Some succulents can be left out in a protected spot (under an eave/by a wall) but bubble wrap round the pot only to guard against frost.

 Unusual succulents to grow